wbotelhos/stepy/README.markdown

 ## Default values

-    back:           null               // Callback before the backward action.
+    back:           undefined          // Callback before the backward action.
     backLabel:      '< Back'           // Change the back button label.
     block:          false              // Block the next step if the current is invalid.
     description:    false              // Choose if the descriptions of the titles will be showed.
     errorImage:     false              // If an error occurs, a image is showed in the title of the corresponding step.
-    finish:         null               // Callback before the finish action.
+    finish:         undefined          // Callback before the finish action.
     finishButton:   true               // Include the button with class called '.finish' into the last step.
     legend:         false              // Choose if the legends of the steps will be showed.
     nextLabel:      'Next >'           // Change the next button label.
-    next:           null               // Callback before the forward action.
+    next:           undefined          // Callback before the forward action.
     titleClick:     true               // Active the back and next action in the titles.
-    titleTarget:    ''                 // Choose the place where titles will be placed.
+    titleTarget:    undefined          // Choose the place where titles will be placed.
     validate:       false              // Active the jQuery Validation for each step.

 ## Usage with default values